 Child Aid is a private, nonprofit organization that conducts programs that provide educational opportunity for impoverished children in Latin America.
 The Organization's primary focus is literacy education and reading promotion.
 Child Aid works most intensively in the Central Highlands of Guatemala, where literacy rates and education levels are among the lowest in the region.
-Through its Reading for Life program, Child Aid partners with numerous libraries and schools, many of them in rural, indigenous communities.
-The program delivers thousands of books, trains librarians and teachers, supports library improvements, and helps establish regular reading programs and literacy-related activities for children.
-Child Aid also provides in depth training to students studying to become teachers.
+Child Aid's primary program is Reading for Life, under which rubric all of Child Aid's direct service literacy programs fall.
+Activities include training for teachers and librarians; library improvements; and the provision and distribution of purchased and donated, high quality, Spanish language books.

 Child Aid also provides financial support and oversight for two independent not-for-profit organizations operating in Central America.
 The first is CORAL (Centro Oaxaqueno de Rehabilitacion de Audicion y Lenguaje) located in Oaxaca, Mexico.
-CORAL provides impoverished deaf and hard-of-hearing children and adults with affordable audiology services, speech therapy, hearing-health education, outreach and advocacy.
+CORAL provides rehabilitative education and diagnostic services for poor and underserved deaf and hearing impaired children.
 The second organization receiving support is FUNDIT (Fundacion para Desarrollo Integral de El Tejar), located in El Tejar, Guatemala.
 FUNDIT's primary programs include a model rural public library, a scholarship program supporting primary and secondary students who otherwise would not be able to continue in school, and a three-year, early-start Montessori-style school for children of pre-school and kindergarten age.